Artniaina/MERNStack-E-commerce/README.md

 #MERNStack-E-commerce

-E-commerce project building with MERN technology and mysql
+E-commerce project  with MERN technology and mysql

 This project is presented and carried out by:
 - Andriahariniaina Kanto Fitiavana